HMS Ramillies (1785)

 HMS Ramillies was a 74-gun third rate ship of the line of the Royal Navy, launched on 12 July 1785 at Rotherhithe.
+However, it was not actually commissioned by the Navy until February 1793.
+Its first Captain was Henry Harvey.

 French Revolutionary Wars

+On 1 June 1794, Ramillies took part in the first fleet action of the French Revolutionary Wars, a British victory which became known as the Glorious First of June.

-On 4 April 1796, Ramilies ran down and sank the hired armed lugger Spider while maneuvering.
+On 4 April 1796, Ramillies ran down and sank the hired armed lugger Spider while maneuvering.

-In 1801, Ramilies was part of Admiral Sir Hyde Parker's reserve squadron at the Battle of Copenhagen, and so did not take an active part in the battle.
+In 1801, Ramillies was part of Admiral Sir Hyde Parker's reserve squadron at the Battle of Copenhagen, and so did not take an active part in the battle.